 In compliance with EC Regulation No. 1107/2006, since 26 July 2008 SAVE S.p.A. has provided assistance for disabled passengers and passengers with reduced mobility (PRM) at Venice Marco Polo Airport.
 The EC Regulation makes the airport managing body responsible for providing assistance at European Airports and ensures that an equivalent level of assistance is guaranteed throughout Europe.

-For this purpose, Venice Marco Polo Airport has a mobile landing stage at the dock, reserved parking, and a "Sala amica" lounge near the boarding gates in the Departures hall.
+For this purpose, Venice Marco Polo Airport has a mobile landing stage at the dock, free reserved parking, and a "Sala amica" lounge near the boarding gates in the Departures hall.

 Assistance for PRM is provided totally free of charge.